torsor-io/torsor-io/src/components/blog/posts/teleportation.md

 $$
 (\langle \Phi| (I\otimes X^a Z^b) \otimes I) |\psi\rangle \otimes |\Phi\rangle.
 $$
-But there is the so-called "ricochet" identity that makes operations from one end of a Bell pair to the other.
+But there is the so-called "mirror" identity that makes operations from one end of a Bell pair to the other.
 This is in some sense a more basic form of *operator teleportation*:
 $$